apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterComponentStatus">ClusterComponentStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.ComponentStatus">ComponentStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.OpsRequestComponentStatus">OpsRequestComponentStatus</a>)
 </p>
 <div>
-<p>ClusterComponentPhase defines the Cluster CR .status.components.phase</p>
+<p>ClusterComponentPhase defines the phase of a cluster component as represented in cluster.status.components.phase field.</p>
 </div>
 <table>
 <thead>